- The Continual Process Improvement Model

-Kaizen is a popular continuous improvement strategy that has been around since the 1980s.
+Kaizen is a popular continual improvement strategy that has been around since the 1980s.
 This concept helps focus on improvements that are based on making a lot of small changes rather than fewer, larger changes.

 Some of the benefits of Kaizen include:

-Total Quality Management
+Standardize with Total Quality Management

 Having the right continuous improvement tools is essential to the long-term success of any strategy.
 These tools can be anything that helps ensure the quality improvement process can move forward successfully.

-- Floor marking tape is an excellent example of improving visual communication, which can help improve efficiency and boost safety, which is essential for continuous improvement.
+- Floor marking tape is excellent for improving visual communication, which can help improve efficiency and boost safety, which is essential for improvement.